schipholgroup/takeoff/docs/_deployment-steps/deploy_to_databricks.md

 # Deploy to Databricks

 Deploys a [streaming or batch job to Databricks](https://docs.databricks.com/user-guide/jobs.html).
 In the process, if there was already an old version of the job running, this will shut down the old job and deploy the new version.

-Most often is used in combination with [Deploy artifacts to Azure Blob](upload-to-blob)
+Most often is used in combination with [Deploy artifacts to Azure Blob](upload-to-blob), as this is where the jar or whl and `main.py` file will be fetched from.
+This assumes Databricks has access to Azure blob to fetch these artifacts from.
+This should be after the [upload_to_blob](upload-to-blob) task if used together

 ## Deployment
 Add the following task to ``deployment.yaml``: